85pando/mcStats/README.md

 * --logins: counts the logins of each user
 * --online-time: calculates the time each user was online
 * --verbose: print unimportant stuff only if requested
+* --chat: calculate the number of times each player has used chat or emotes.

 ## Usage